nehalb123/JavaAlgos/src/com/WorkingWithNumbers.md

     Long ~ 9 * 10<sup>18</sup>

-2. A common mistake when using the type long long is that the type int is still used somewhere in the code.
+2. A common mistake when using the type long is that the type int is still used somewhere in the code.
     ```
     int a = 123456789;